tochev/git-vanity/README.md

 #### Why the change to the commit is done in this way?

-One can change the author's/committer's names and emails and the two timestamps.
+If one is to adhere to the human git interface one can change the author's/committer's names and emails and the two timestamps.

 There are several reasons to append a fixed-width number to the committer name: